qzhang25/Exercise-2-/README.md

-First, start posgres by typing psql -U postgres and then type \c tcount
+First, start posgres by typing psql -U postgres and type create database tcount;

+Then type \c tcount

 Second, go to tweetscount directory run "sparse run" command and wait for 2 mins to collect the data and stop the progress by typing Ctrl + C